TheLeeLab/cameraCalibrationCMOS/README.md

 # routineCameraCalibration

 Why calibrate your camera?
-If you want to compare the intensities of images recorded on different instruments or images recorded with different acquisition settings (e.g. different em-gain), you need to convert the pixel values from analog-to-digital (ADU) units to photons:
+If you want to compare the intensities of images recorded on different instruments or images recorded with different acquisition settings (e.g. different em-gain), you need to convert the pixel values from analog-to-digital (ADU) units to photoelectrons:

 <p align="center">
 intensity (photons) = [intensity (ADU counts) - offset]/gain